Javier Sagrera: 2024

 Sagrera racing at the Red Bull Ring during the 2024 Eurocup-3 season.

 In 2024, Sagrera signed with MP Motorsport to compete full-time in the 2024 Eurocup-3 season.
 He would get his maiden win in the first race of the season at Circuit de Spa-Francorchamps.
 Throughout the first half of the season, Sagrera would get consistent results with occasional podium finishes which allowed him to challenge championship leader Christian Ho.
 In the fifth round of the season at Zandvoort, Sagrera qualified on pole and won both races.
 The next race at Aragón saw him retire after lap one following a collision with teammate Owen Tangavelou.
 However, Sagrera's fortunes would turn in race two as he would win with a comfortable margin to teammate Bruno del Pino.
-Title rival Christian Ho finished on the podium in both races, however, Ho later received a 10-second time penalty in race two after the race stewards determined that Ho had overtaken Owen Tangavelou outside of the track on lap 1.
+Title rival Christian Ho finished on the podium in both races, however, Ho later received a ten-second time penalty in race two after the race stewards determined that Ho had overtaken Tangavelou outside of the track on lap 1.
 This dropped Ho to ninth in race two, and resulted in Sagrera becoming the new championship leader following his three wins in the previous four races.
 While Sagrera would finish in second in both races at Jerez, Ho had a slim chance at the championship following a win in race one and fifth in race two.
 Going into the final round of the season at Barcelona, Sagrera had a 26 point lead to Ho in the championship.
 Despite Ho's slim chances in the title fight, he would capitalize by finishing in second in race one and winning race two.
 Sagrera would only manage to finish sixth in both races, however, this would be enough to crown Sagrera as champion, winning it by just two points.
 Although, Ho's team Campos Racing had lodged a protest for the race one results, claiming that race one winner Emerson Fittipaldi Jr. had illegally overtaken Ho outside of the track which gave Fittipaldi an unfair advantage.
 This put the true winner of the championship in doubt for months since the FIA had still not reached a conclusion.
 Three months later, following a review of results, Ho was awarded the win for the first Barcelona race after the FIA determined that Fittipaldi did indeed overtake off-track.
 This meant Ho gained seven points and was crowned champion, while Sagrera would ultimately finish second in the championship, five points behind Ho.